nicholasdunbar/transitionsJS/README.md

 # transitionsJS
-JavaScript Library for controlling sliding elements on and off screen as the user scrolls up and down the page.
+JavaScript Library for controlling sliding elements on and off

+the screen as the user scrolls up and down the page.

 EXAMPLES: